aarsh21/buriburi-folio/README.md

-# ✨ Catppuccin Folio - Portfolio & Blog Template
+# ✨ buriburiFolio - Portfolio & Blog Template

 A sleek portfolio & blog template built with SvelteKit and TailwindCSS.
 Easy to customize, with Markdown support and responsive design.
 Perfect for developers, students, and creators looking to shine online! 🌟